UTDallasEPICS/Soccer-Robots/README.md

 - main_robot: Main branch for the robot side of the project
   - esp32_code: Development branch for robot side of the project
 - raspberry_pi: Main branch for web/game server code.
 A raspberry pi is used to host the website, manage the game, and bridge control from user to robots.
-  -oled_pi: Contains a service script that runs on raspberry pi startup.
+  - oled_pi: Contains a service script that runs on raspberry pi startup.
 This displays IP information of the raspberry pi.

 ## Users/Roles